 - The Vikings in the Scottish Islands and the Irish Sea Region

-- 2010-2013: Medieval Gender History - a Nordic research network based at the universities of Stockholm and Helsinki
+2010-2013: Member of Medieval Gender History, a Nordic research network based at the Universities of Stockholm and Helsinki

-- 2012-2013: Medieval Rituals in Focus - a research network based at the University of Gothenburg (Göteborg)
+2012-2013: Member of Medieval Rituals in Focus, a research network based at the University of Gothenburg (Göteborg)

-- Member of The Society for Medieval Archaeology
+Member of the Society for Scottish Medieval and Renaissance Studies

-- Peer-reviewer for a variety of publishers and journals, such as World Archaeology, The Journal of European Archaeology, Internationales Sachsensymposion, Early Medieval Europe, Antiquity and Oxford University Press.
+Peer-reviewer for a variety of publishers and journals, such as Antiquity World Archaeology, The Journal of European Archaeology, Internationales Sachsensymposion, Early Medieval Europe, Antiquity and Oxford University Press.

 What is North?
 Visualising, Representing and Imagining the North from the Viking Age to Modern Times.
 Proceedings of the 3rd St Magnus Conference, Orkney April 2016, eds.
 R. Ljosland and A. Sanmark.
 The North Atlantic World Series, vol 1.
 Brepols (in prep).

 Viking Law and Order.
 Places and Rituals of Assembly in the Medieval North.
-(Edinburgh University Press, date of publication July 2017). https://edinburghuniversitypress.com/catalogsearch/result/?q=sanmark
+(Edinburgh University Press, 2017).

 Negotiating The North: Meeting Places in The Middle Ages in The North Sea Zone.
 Final project monograph by The Assembly Project.
 Co-authors: A. Sanmark, F. Iversen, M. Mehler and S. Semple.
 The Society for Medieval Archaeology Monograph Series (Taylor and Francis, in press).